Adimserious/Afrogspot/README.md

 ![Colors image]()

 Consistent Branding and Visuals
-African-Inspired Design: The imagery, patterns, and color schemes reflects African culture. vibrant, warm colors of green, white, and orange, combined with traditional African patterns in the design of the home page hero image and section, users are greeted with a very attractive African shop where people are seen doing some shopping.
+African-Inspired Design: The imagery, patterns, and color schemes reflects African culture. vibrant, warm colors of green, white, and orange, combined with traditional African patterns in the design of the home page hero image and section, users are greeted with a very attractive products clip with a shop now button and African shop where people are seen doing some shopping.

 - Typography: There is a Clear and readable fonts, with a good contrast against the background.